The CTAC Charter Center provides strategic and technical assistance to charter schools, networks, and authorizers. Service areas include:

 Charter Center Director Benjamin Feit spent six years at Democracy Prep Public Schools, a Harlem-based nonprofit charter management organization.
 He oversaw the network’s expansion from four schools educating roughly 1,000 students to one that operates over 20 Title I schools educating more than 7,000 students in five states, spearheading four charter-to-charter turnaround efforts and tailoring network policies to align with each state’s operating environment.
 Feit coordinated the delivery of central office support services to all network campuses, oversaw accountability under seven different authorizers, and administered multiple Charter School Program grants—providing ongoing programmatic and financial oversight.
 He served as a network executive (Vice President of Strategy & Chief of Staff), a school leader, a teacher, and a board member.

-Jeffrey Edmison, CTAC’s Senior Director of National Field Operations, provides leadership and management oversight for CTAC’s engagements with states, districts, charter networks, and schools around the nation.
+Jeffrey Edmison, CTAC’s Chief Officer of National Field Operations, provides leadership and management oversight for CTAC’s engagements with states, districts, charter networks, and schools around the nation.
 Prior to joining CTAC, Mr. Edmison served as school superintendent/CEO for charter schools in Saint Louis and Kansas City, Missouri and during his time there, opened a new charter school.
 He worked closely with school boards, local school districts, charter authorizers, and state leaders to advance student achievement, maintain academic alignment to approved models, and promote operational and financial excellence.

 Eduardo Soto, Senior Associate of National School Reform, supervised the Albuquerque Public Schools district charter school office, providing principals at 17 schools with operational, policy, and professional development support while conducting site visits and producing monitoring reports.
 Additionally, as a consultant to the New Mexico Public Education Department, Mr. Soto mentored and coached charter school principals on turnaround principles, data interpretation and use, human resources strategies, facilities management, and systems alignment.